NWChemEx/.github/docs/source/community/pull_requests.rst

    - Largely modifies existing code
    - Bug fixes, typos, documentation tweaks
-   - Performance optimizations spanning a couple lines of code
+   - Performance optimizations spanning a relatively small amount of code

 In general the PR considerations are going to be highly tied to what the PR wants to accomplish, the following subsections group considerations by use cases